Keepnet Labs Logo

 While pre-built awareness training modules cover essential topics like password safety, phishing, and multi-factor authentication (MFA), these may not address the unique challenges your organization faces.
 Personalized campaigns take your company’s industry, country-specific regulations, and common threats into account.

 If you’re in a heavily regulated industry, such as healthcare or finance, using personalized security training is significant to ensure your staff knows how to meet compliance standards.
 For organizations with more complex needs, a customized training program can address specific risks head-on, making your interactive training more effective in preventing breaches.
+What’s more, incorporating mentoring software can provide expert guidance and support, helping employees apply what they’ve learned and stay up to date with evolving compliance requirements.

 4 Steps to building an effective security awareness program